Skip to main contentSkip to footer

 Trust, security, and data handling

-Public tools are stateless reference lookups; authenticated tools process payloads transiently with a private session flag and a strict zero-training policy.
-UK/EU data residency on Google Cloud Run (europe-west2).
+Public tools are stateless reference lookups; authenticated tools process your code under a strict no-training policy, with a private-session flag that skips our server-side logging.
+UK/EU hosting (Google Cloud Run europe-west2); code is processed by OpenAI (US) under the EU SCCs and UK Addendum.
 DPAs available for Teams.
 What IT/Legal needs to clear the integration is on the page below.

 The Public MCP, stateless reference API